DhruvGupta130/HotelManagementSystem/README.md

 ### 🧑‍🤝‍🧑 User Features

 - **Online Booking**: Users can book rooms online and manage their bookings easily.
-- **Booking Confirmation**: Upon booking, users receive a confirmation with all booking details, including a unique booking confirmation code for tracking.
+- **Booking Confirmation**: Users receive a confirmation with all booking details, including a unique booking confirmation code for tracking.
 - **Profile Management**: Users can update their personal information and details in their profiles.
 - **Account Deletion**: Users have the option to delete their accounts if they choose not to use the services anymore.
 - **Password Reset**: A "Forgot Password" feature allows users to reset their passwords through email OTP verification.